 Dr Gareth Davies, BSc (Hons), PhD

-Dr Gareth Davies has worked as an environmental consultant for over 20 years.
+Dr Gareth Davies has worked as an environmental consultant for over 30 years.
 He trained initially as a marine biologist, obtaining his doctorate in deep sea biology.
-He has since completed over 350 projects and has particularly extensive experience in environmental impact assessment (EIA), best practicable environmental option (BPEO) studies, quantitative risk assessment, environmental surveys, environmental management systems development, waste management studies, stakeholder consultation, workshop organisation and training for the renewable energy, oil and gas and other industrial sectors.
+He has since been involved in over 750 consultancy and research projects and has particularly extensive experience in environmental impact assessment (EIA), best practicable environmental option (BPEO) studies, quantitative risk assessment, environmental surveys, environmental management systems development, waste management studies, stakeholder consultation, workshop organisation and training for the renewable energy, oil and gas and other industrial sectors.
 He has worked in many areas of the world including the Caspian Sea, the Mediterranean Sea, Russia, North America, South America and numerous island groups.

-Since founding Aquatera Ltd in 2000, Dr Davies has been deeply involved in the development of the marine renewables industry in Scotland.
-In addition to leading and participating in many of the 100 or so studies that Aquatera has completed in this sector, he is an active member on the board of the Scottish Renewables Forum where he co-chairs the Marine Group as well as participating in the Marine Grid Group and has also served for 5 years on the board of the Orkney Renewables Forum (OREF) where he is currently Chair.
-Gareth is also currently a member of the Marine Energy Group established by the Scottish Government.
+Since founding Aquatera Ltd in 2000, Dr Davies has been deeply involved in the development of the marine renewables industry in Scotland and internationally.
+In addition to leading and participating in many of the 300 or so studies that Aquatera has completed in this sector, he has also been an active member on the board of the Scottish Renewables Forum where he co-chaired the Marine Group as well as participating in the Marine Grid Group and has also served for over 10 years on the board of the Orkney Renewables Forum (OREF) where he is currently Co-Chair.
+He has also been a sustainable energy ambassador and visiting expert for places such as Chile, Barbados, wider Caribbean, Brazil, Faroes, USA, Japan, Portugal, Philippines, Singapore, Indonesia and Australia.